Skip to content

 Fine Control of Parallel Execution

-1. You can control which node is preferred to run 1st when mutliple ExecNodes are available for execution.
-This can be achieved through modifications of priority of the ExecNode.
+1. You can control which node is preferred to run 1st when multiple ExecNodes are available for execution.
+This can be achieved through modifications of priority attribute of the ExecNode.

 2. You can even make an ExecNode run alone (i.e. without allowing other ExecNodes to execute in parallel to it).
 This can be helpful if you write code that is not thread-safe or use a library that is not thread-safe in a certain ExecNode.
 This is achieved by setting the is_sequential parameter to True for the ExecNode in question.
 The default value is set via the environment variable TAWAZI_IS_SEQUENTIAL (c.f. tawazi.config).